decentralized-identity/didcomm-messaging/docs/spec-files/problems.md

 ##### Descriptors

 After the *sorter* and the *scope*, problem codes consist of one or more **descriptors**.
-These are kabob-case tokens separated by the `.` character, where the semantics get progressively more detailed reading left to right.
+These are kebab-case tokens separated by the `.` character, where the semantics get progressively more detailed reading left to right.
 Senders of problem reports SHOULD include at least one descriptor in their problem code, and SHOULD use the most specific descriptor they can.
 Recipients MAY specialize their reactions to problems in a very granular way, or MAY examine only a prefix of a problem code.

 The following descriptor tokens are defined.
 They can be used by themselves, or as prefixes to more specific descriptors.
 Additional descriptors &mdash; particularly more granular ones &mdash; may be defined in individual protocols.